WaylonWalker/markata/README.md

 > This has been a pet project for me to learn library development, plugin
 > driven design, diskcache, and more.
 It is the core of what builds my own site [waylonwalker.com](https://waylonwalker.com).

+## UPCOMING NEXT RELEASE

+The next release will be jinja filled.
+Out with all the single file templates, template strings, looping through card generation, we will have a proper jinja env with includes, bases, and all the things.
+It will be much easier to maintain and render faster.

 ## Disclaimer